-- o inform Front of House of the expected return of the student - o meet the student to ensure welcome them back into college - o ensure the student is able to catch up on any work missed - o meet with the student to review the incident using a restorative and reparative approach, particularly important following time out of college, - o agree reintegration and improvement actions, recording on ProMonitor.
+- o inform Front of House of the expected return of the student - o meet the student to ensure welcome them back into college - o ensure the student is able to catch up on any work missed - meet with the student to review the incident using a restorative and reparative approach, particularly important following time out of college, - o agree reintegration and improvement actions, recording on ProMonitor.

 In the case of a serious breach of behaviour or serious incident, for example where the safety of an individual is threatened, a formal removal can be initiated for up to 48 hours whilst an initial investigation is undertaken.
 This action should be carried out by the Head of Department or their nominated person, which may be a pastoral or administrative colleague with the time to undertake the inquiries.
-Before the end of the 48 hours, the student should be contacted by telephone (or other appropriate means if a phone call is not possible) and advised whether they can return to college, or whether the incident will move to a stage 3 formal process, outlined above.
+Where there have been victim(s) to the behaviour, their experience, feelings and wishes must be consulted as a priority.
+Before the end of the 48 hours, the student should be contacted by telephone (or other appropriate means if a phone call is not possible) and advised of next steps, which may include; no more than 5 days working remotely during an investigation, a return to campus with or without a risk assessment, and/or a formal meeting.
 During this time the Course Leader or nominee will continue to provide work for the student.
+If the student does not have a device, one should be provided or written work provided.
 The phone call will be followed up by written confirmation.